Department of Psychology Major Requirements

 PSYC BC1129 Developmental Psychology (BC1128 Developmental Lab)

-- Two laboratory courses, one each from Group A, B, or C.
+- Two laboratory courses, one each from Group A, B, or C (taken concurrently with its accompanying lecture).

 - Or, PSYC BC1010 Introductory Laboratory to Experimental Psychology plus one laboratory course from Group A, B, or C.

-- Additional Psychology Lectures or Seminars: one, two, or three courses should be taken to bring the total number of Psychology courses to ten.
+- (9, 10) Additional Psychology Lectures or Seminars: one, two, or three courses (worth at least three credits each) should be taken to bring the total number of Psychology courses to 10.

-- Two courses in an outside science, each with a laboratory section (chosen from astronomy, biology, chemistry, environmental science, or physics)
+- (2, 3) Two courses in the same outside science (preferably in the same sequence), each with a laboratory section (chosen from astronomy, biology, chemistry, environmental science, or physics)

-- A letter grade of C- or better must be earned in all PSYC courses applied to the major.
-The three required courses outside of Psychology can be graded Pass/D/Fail, as long as you receive a Pass.
+- All PSYC courses applied to the major must be taken for a letter grade; and students must receive a C- or better.
+The three required courses outside of Psychology can be graded Pass/D/Fail, as long as a student receives a Pass.

-- You cannot receive credit for two courses that are considered to be equivalent.
+- A student cannot receive credit for two courses that are considered to be equivalent.
 Refer to our Overlapping Courses list.

 - Only two semesters of the following courses may count towards the major: BC3465/66 Toddler Center Seminar, BC3591/92 Senior Research Seminar (senior thesis), BC3599, 3601-3608 Individual Projects.

-- Students with AP or IB credit are exempt from BC1001, but they must still complete ten courses in Psychology.
+- Students with AP or IB credit are exempt from BC1001, but they must still complete 10 courses in Psychology by taking an additional lecture or seminar course.

-- Group A, B, and C labs must be taken with their accompanying lectures in the same semester.
+- Group A, B, C labs must be taken with their accompanying lectures in the same semester.
+BC1010 must be taken as the first lab.

 - PSYC BC3473 Field Work Seminar in Psychological Services and Counseling is the only 3000-level course that does not satisfy the Senior Requirement.